DevelDoe/devel-react/readme.md

 * 0.1.5 Update: component

 ### 0.2 Implement React Router
-*This bransh adds React Router for navigation the application.*
+*This minor update adds React Router for navigation the application.*

 * 0.2.1 Refactor to ES2016 syntax